 While it’s tempting to make nice, evenly spaced dots, that’s the worst possible option.
 There needs to be a lot of variance in your freckles’ size and shape, and how close they are placed to one another.
 Don’t be afraid to put two or three close together, even touching to form one larger dot.

 If you’re not sure where they should go, shine a torch from directly above your face.
-Where the light of this “sun” hits, that’s where your freckles would naturally be darkest.
+Where the light hits, that’s where your freckles would naturally be darkest.
 This is mostly across the bridge and tip of the nose and under the eyes.
 Start at these places.

 And some randomness and scattering – freckles of course just don’t appear on the nose and cheeks, they can and do spread onto the eyelids, upper lip, and above the eyebrows!
-Copying this will make it look a lot more realistic.
+Mixing in these will make it look a lot more realistic.